Editor’s note: This article was last updated on 15 December 2022 to include information about Express v5.0, which is in beta at the time of writing.

 Disadvantages of using Fastify

-- Fastify has a shared ownership principle, which means you can create a PR and contribute to the community
+Fastify doesn’t have a huge community.
+Therefore, if you’re stuck with a bug, you may need to fix it yourself.
+Additionally, Fastify has a shared ownership principle, meaning you can create a PR and contribute to the community.

 Who uses Fastify?

 Microsoft, Hotstar, and Future Foundry all use Fastify.

 While you can use Fastify to create web applications, it excels when you’re building JSON-based APIs.
 Fastify works great for small and big projects alike; it scales well.
 You can easily migrate to microservices, or even serverless, and back.